 Map of the Track with Marshal Points:

-The Course: The course is probably the toughest on the World Cup circuit and will be physically and technically challenging.
-The finish arena is large in size and will be surrounded by crowd barriers.
+The Course: The Squirrel Track is steep and technical.
+The finish arena which is large in size and will be surrounded by crowd barriers.
 Riders are advised to wear suitable protection that they think suitable, walk the course prior to riding and ride within their own ability level.

 Course Preview: Sponsored by Monster Energy.